 ANDY KINYON COLD CASE - 1972

-Andy had returned home after a night on the town with his girlfriend when they were confronted by a man on the street.
-The girlfriend claimed she did not know who this man was, but there's a very good chance that she was scared to name the person initially.
-She became so spooked by this confrontation that she decided to go to her sister's place instead of staying the night in the apartment she shared with Andy and his roommates.
+Andy was headed home after a night on the town with his girlfriend when they were confronted by a man in front of a grocery market.
+The girlfriend claimed she did not know who this man was, but there's a very good chance that she was scared to name the person, at least initially.
+She became so spooked by this encounter that she decided to go to her sister's place across town, instead of staying the night in the apartment she shared with Andy and his roommates.

 Not long after, a neighbor heard two men arguing in the stairwell of the apartment building.
 One of them repeatedly screamed "You bet you're gonna pay!"
 Then there was silence.

 Andy's body was found by another neighbor a short time later.

 A suspect's name was given by many in the neighborhood and many witness statements indicated that this person was out to get Andy.
 Andy's girlfriend told detectives that Andy believed this suspect was going to kill him.
 Despite this information, the suspect was allowed four days to go without questioning and had plenty of time to dispose of evidence (such as bloody clothes).
 Why were they not at his apartment that night or the next day?